input-output-hk/PHA-react-FE-template/README.md

 # Front-End Starter Template

-This repository is a front-end starter template using MUI, React, and TypeScript.
+This repository is a front-end starter template using [Next.js](https://nextjs.org/), MUI, and TypeScript.
 It is designed to help you quickly set up a new project with the best practices and configurations already in place.

 ## Getting Started

-### Usage
-This repository is already set up to connect to the Plutus High Assurance Project Board.
-To make sure you have this fully set up properly complete the following steps every time you use this template.

-1. Click on the `Use this template` button on the GitHub repository page.
-2. Fill in the repository details to create your new project repository.
-3. Once instantiated, ensure that you have the following labels in your repository:
-    - `epic`
-    - `story`
-    - `task`
-    - `bug`
-    - `idea`
-    - `to be triaged`

 ### Running the Application